Puran Appu

-Weerahannadige Francisco Fernando alias Puran Appu (Sinhala පුරන් අප්පු) is one of the notable personalities in Sri Lanka's history.
-He was born on 7 November 1812 in the coastal town of Moratuwa.
-He left Moratuwa at the age of 13 and stayed in Ratnapura with his uncle, who was the first Sinhalese proctor, and moved to the Uva province.
+Weerahannadige Francisco Fernando, colloquially known by his nickname Puran Appu (Sinhala පුරන් අප්පු) is one of the notable figures of Sri Lanka's post-Kandyan history.
+Regarded colloquially as a national hero, his staunch resistance against British rule made him a symbol of independence and patriotism within many Sri Lankans.
+He was born on 7 November 1812 and raised in the coastal town of Moratuwa.
+He left Moratuwa with his family at the age of 13 in the aftermath of a village dispute and stayed in Ratnapura with his uncle, who was the first Sinhalese proctor, eventually settling in Uva Province.
 In early 1847, he met and married Bandara Menike, the daughter of Gunnepana Arachchi in Kandy.

-He was captured by the British after the failure of Matale Rebellion along with Gongalegoda Banda and Ven.
+Despite being an instrumental leader in leading the Matale Rebellion in 1848, the subsequent brutal suppression of the uprising by the British led to his capture along with Gongalegoda Banda and Ven.
 Kudapola Thera.
-He was executed by a firing squad on August 8, 1848.
-His body was buried in Matale.
+He was executed by a firing squad on August 8, 1848, with his body being buried in Matale.